-First off what is the difference between wet nursing and cross nursing?
+First off what is the difference between wet nursing and cross-nursing?
 Wet-nursing is when somebody permanently breastfeeds somebody

 When the mother allows a breastfeeding family member to breastfeed her

-Cross nursing can be used as a way for an adoptive mother to induce lactation with an experienced baby.
-Meanwhile her adopted child can be breastfed by the mother that has a full breast milk supply, thus teaching the baby how to breastfeed.
+Cross-nursing can be used as a way for an adoptive mother to induce lactation with an experienced baby.
+Meanwhile, her adopted child can be breastfed by the mother that has a full breast milk supply, thus teaching the baby how to breastfeed.

-By the 18th century it had become unfashionable by rich people to breastfeed, they saw the practice as something that only poor people did, and would hire ladies for this specific purpose.
+By the 18th century, it had become unfashionable by rich people to breastfeed, they saw the practice as something that only poor people did and would hire ladies for this specific purpose.
 Becoming a wet nurse sometimes meant neglecting your own child's need for breast milk.

 When formula was finally introduced, they were needed less and less.
 And with the rise of AIDS, people where warned that the virus could enter the breast milk, which made the practice even more scarce.